orientechnologies/orientdb-docs/OrientJS-Database.md

 ### Using the Index API

 Methods tied to the Index API are called through the `db.index` object.
-These methods all you to create and fetch index properties for a given class.
+These methods allow you to create and fetch index properties for a given class.
 For instance, say you want create an index on the `Player` class in your baseball database for the players' names,

 ```js
 var indexName = db.index.create({